Check out Part Two of my doszły interview here. Enjoy!

 Dlaczego zdecydowałaś się na pisanie bloga?

 My friend Ewa encouraged me.
 She became my friend here in Poland and later immigrated to the States.
-She was and I think still is a big fan of blogs in the US, especially fish out of water stories.
+She was at the time a big fan of blogs in the US, especially fish out of water stories.
 Whenever I told her something that happened to me in Poland, she said that I should write a book, but knowing I might not have the time for that she suggested a blog.
 She sent me some links to her favorite blogs so I could see what a blog actually was.
 Then I wrote my first post.
 For a very long time, my blog was a conversation between myself and Ewa.
 And then suddenly there were other people reading it and commenting on it.
 And telling me I am funny or stupid, or I that made them laugh or made them cry.
 And they were not the people I expected to read it.
 I had thought that other foreigners in Poland would be my audience, but in fact it is mainly Polish people including a lot of Polish people who live or have lived abroad.
 That makes sense because I like to read Polish blogs na emigracje.
 I was so disappointed when some of my favorite bloggers moved back to Poland and stopped blogging!

 Jacy są Polacy?
 Wymień pozytywy i wady.